For Fred, Support Led to Stability—and the Chance to Pay It Forward

 Johnny was a young man passionate about starting his own business and eager to build stronger relationships, but his probation history was holding him back.
 By the fall of 2018, his options were slim: strictly adhere to all probation requirements or return to prison.

 That’s when Johnny was referred to Interface Children & Family Services, a California-based nonprofit service provider dedicated to promoting family stability and economic opportunity for those on formal probation.
-Thanks to an innovative partnership between Interface, Ventura County, CA, and Social Finance called Tackling Recidivism in Ventura County, California, Interface was able to provide supportive services to adults on formal probation in Ventura County, like Johnny, and were repaid by the county to the extent that measurable reductions in recidivism were achieved.
+Thanks to an innovative partnership between Interface, Ventura County, CA, and Social Finance called Tackling Recidivism in Ventura County, California, Interface was able to provide supportive services to adults on formal probation in Ventura County, like Johnny.
+Interface was repaid by the county to the extent that measurable reductions in recidivism were achieved.

 Johnny was quickly matched with a case manager who helped him to earn a driver’s license, secure a job, and build self-confidence.
 These gains helped Johnny improve his relationship with his probation officer, establish stronger bonds with his parents, and build a support system of people he could trust.